 Involved in a scene where LGBTQ+ people are underrepresented, Pansy Division wanted to fill the niche; “we thought that should be in existence, so we did it ourselves” – Chris Freeman, Founding member.

-In 2019 they released their eighth and most recent studio album ‘singles and such’ following multiple releases since 2010 and their more referenced, ‘That’s So Gay’ in 2009.
-The singles and such album contains songs like ‘F**k Buddy’ and ‘Bill and Ted’s Homosexual Adventure’ staying with the gay music bands theme.
+In 2019 they released their eighth and most recent studio album ‘singles and Such’ following multiple releases since 2010 and they’re more referenced, ‘That’s So Gay in 2009.
+The singles and the album contains songs like ‘F**k Buddy’ and ‘Bill and Ted’s Homosexual Adventure’ staying with the gay music bands theme.

 This gay band that describes themselves as ‘weirdos’ produces “sad punk” about being black, queer, and trans.